 \subsection{Problem description}

-The problem is formulated as a two-stage model: the first stage determines charger installations, and the second stage schedules truck charging based on the installed infrastructure.
-We consider a fleet of electric light-duty trucks $i \in \mathcal{I}$ operating around an industrial site based on the fixed stop points and schedules.
-As shown in Figure \ref{zone_wise_chart}, a truck $i$ can be charged during its available half-hour parking time slots $ \mathcal{S}_{i,d,t}$ at time $t$ on day $d$ at a charging zone $z$.
-One truck cannot appear in more than one zone at a time.
+In the joint planning and scheduling problem, we consider a fleet of electric light-duty trucks $i \in \mathcal{I}$ operating around an industrial site based on the fixed stop points and schedules during the time period $\mathcal{T}$.

-Within a parking slot ${S}_{i,d,t}$, a truck may either wait to be charged, abandon charging, or charge directly using one of the available charger types $j \in \mathcal{J}$.
-In each parking time slot, the effective parking duration is less than half an hour, which restricts the maximum amount of energy that can be charged for this truck during this parking time window.
-Across the optimization horizon, the total energy of each truck scheduled to be charged must satisfy the truck’s trip-related energy consumption, considering the battery energy balance, battery SoC constraints, and charging power constraints.
-The traveling distance and energy consumption during parking slots ${S}_{i,d,t}$ is not considered.
-Furthermore, at any time $t$ on the day $d$, the number of chargers simultaneously used in zone $z$ in type $j$ cannot exceed the number of this type of chargers installed in the zone, $ x_z^j$.
+As shown in Figure~\ref{zone_wise_chart}, a truck $i$ can either wait to be charged, abandon charging, or charge directly using one of the available charger types $j \in \mathcal{J}$ during its available half-hour parking time slots $\mathcal{S}_{i,d,t}$ at time $t$ on day $d$ in charging zone $z$.
+A truck cannot appear in more than one zone at a time.
+In each parking time slot, the effective parking duration is less than half an hour, which restricts the maximum amount of energy that can be charged during this window.
+Across the optimization horizon, the total energy scheduled for each truck must satisfy the truck's trip-related energy consumption, subject to the battery energy balance, battery SoC constraints, and charging power constraints.
+Traveling distance and energy consumption during parking slots $\mathcal{S}_{i,d,t}$ are not considered.
+Furthermore, at any time $t$ on day $d$, the number of chargers of type $j$ used simultaneously in zone $z$ cannot exceed the number of installed chargers of that type in the zone, $x_z^j$.

-\subsection{Set, index, and parameters}
+\subsection{Set, index and parameters}